astro-web-development/Pulsar-Preventative-Maintenance-Schedule/README.md

 ## NOTE
-I recommend only running this LOCALLY, It was not made to be hosted on the web and is not designed to prevent unauthorzied access on the internet, I also recommend regular backups to prevent data loss
+I recommend only running this LOCALLY, It was not made to be hosted on the web and is not designed to prevent unauthorzied access on the internet, I also recommend regular backups to prevent data loss due to the method used to store your data, you can find the option to backup your data in the admin settings tab.

 ---